VijayaKapadam/sfmarketing11ty/src/posts/small-business.md

         <p class="sub-title">Elevate Your Business with Data-Driven Decision Making</p>
     </div>
     <div class="content">
         <p>In the digital age, data is the foundation of informed decision-making.
 Salesforce Data Cloud, a comprehensive data platform, empowers businesses to harness the power of data to drive growth and innovation.
-At XYZ Consulting, we specialize in Salesforce Data Cloud consulting services to help your business unlock insights, enhance customer experiences, and achieve strategic goals.</p>
+At CloudRush Consulting, we specialize in Salesforce Data Cloud consulting services to help your business unlock insights, enhance customer experiences, and achieve strategic goals.</p>
         <h2>The Power of Salesforce Data Cloud</h2>
         <p>Salesforce Data Cloud is a game-changer for businesses looking to leverage data to its fullest potential.
 With access to a vast repository of high-quality, enriched data, your organization can:</p>
         <ul class="benefits">